Edwin Starr – War & Peace: #979 of best 1,000 albums ever!

 Edwin Starr - War and Peace

-This is one of those albums where it’s, “Yeah, this is the one with ‘War’ on it.”
 “War” is an iconic song both in terms of the music and its content and the era it came from.
-The militaristic call and response of “War, what is it good for?” and the response, “Absolutely nothing!” maps against an incredible soul/funk/rock groove that rockets you along for three-plus minutes while insisting what you think about what exactly is the point of sending young people off to try and kill other people while other people are trying to kill them back, anyway?
+The militaristic call and response of “War, what is it good for?” and the response, “Absolutely nothing!” maps against an incredible soul/funk/rock groove that rockets you along for three-plus minutes while insisting you think about what exactly is the point of sending young people off to kill and be killed, anyway?

-And of course, this album came out of the deeply murky political year of 1970, with the Vietnam War raging, young Americans – many of them poor and of color – being drafted in the thousands (that meant they were forced to go into the military and likely to the battlefront in jungles of Vietnam, kids!).
-In other words, s— was real for a young generation and a counterculture that bustling with unrest and resentment at a system that could send them to a war half a planet away… and for what purpose, again?
+And of course, this album came out of the deeply murky political year of 1970, with the Vietnam War raging, young Americans – many of them poor and of color – being drafted in the thousands (that meant they were forced to go into the military and likely to the battlefront in the jungles of Vietnam, kids!).
+In other words, shit was real for a young generation and a counterculture bustling with unrest and resentment at a system that could send them to a war half a planet away… and for what purpose, again?

 “War” is a song that speaks so directly of this feeling and while it’s entirely of its time, it still crushes and rocks hard from both a musical and message standpoint today.